ZAHON/rilix-ui/core/src/hooks/use-id/README.md

 ### Returns

+The `useId` hook returns a string that serves as the unique identifier.

 | Type     | Description                                                                                                             |
 | -------- | ----------------------------------------------------------------------------------------------------------------------- |
 | `string` | A unique id.
 Either the custom `id` provided via parameters, or an auto-generated one prefixed with the given `prefix`. |